Prakash (film): Reception

+Box office

+According to the Film Development Board, Prakash grossed approximately 1.75 crore in Nepal.

+Critical reception

 Nasana Bajracharya from Online Khabar rated the film 4 out of 5 stars.
 She praised Pradeep Khadka for his acting skills and ability to justify his character.
 She stated "Prakash is a refreshing film experience for the Nepali audience.
 It ditches a lot of the overused tropes and lets the scene, the character and the chemistry between them grow organically."